Cooper-Softdev/gallery-of-horns/README.md

-Number and name of feature: 1? images, had them working but I renamed some stuff and can't get them to display, deleted something by accident?
+## 1 - images, had them working but I renamed some stuff and can't get them to display, deleted something by accident?

 Estimate of time needed to complete: an hour or so...